eochurchprevails01/Static-Site-Generator/README.md

 ### Running the Generator

-Execute the main script to copy static assets:
+Execute the main script to generate the complete site and start the development server:

 ```bash
 ./main.sh
 ```

 This will:
+- Generate HTML pages from markdown content using templates
-- Copy all files from `static/` to `public/`
+- Copy all static assets (CSS, images, etc.) to the public directory
-- Generate the site structure
+- Start a local web server at http://localhost:8888

 ### Running Tests